Former Sen. Evan Bayh will seek his seat again, a source told CNN on Monday

 Bayh stunned Democrats in 2010 when he left the Indiana Senate race after being named the nominee.
 Indiana Democrats picked then-U.S. Rep. Brad Ellsworth to fill the Senate slot on the ballot, but he lost to Coats in the 2010 tea party wave.

-In an interesting reversal, Indiana Democrats will now have to formally place Bayh's name on the ballot after nominee Hill announces he is stepping out of the race -- something Hill did on Facebook
+In an interesting reversal, Indiana Democrats will now have to formally place Bayh’s name on the ballot after nominee Hill announces he is stepping out of the race – something Hill did on Facebook on Monday morning.

 “I am also a proud Democrat who wants to see an Indiana Democrat fighting for Hoosier families alongside Senator Joe Donnelly in the U.S. Senate,” Hill wrote.
 “And, I want to do everything in my power to ensure a U.S. Senate that will govern responsibly.
 That is why, after consulting with my family, my staff and party leaders, I am withdrawing from the U.S. Senate race and removing my name from the November ballot.”